NiceAesth/niceaesth.github.io/_posts/2023-09-22-dependency-injection.md

 #### Service

 The service is the layer that interacts with the repository and provides models to the application.
 Any logic that is not part of the repository should be handled by the service layer.
-This layer is where dependency injection comes into play.
-It allows us to change the implementation of the repository without changing the rest of the application.

 ```python
 class UserService: